endfront/LayJS/doc/progress.markdown

   - $filtered and $all
   - queryAll, queryFiltered

-  todomvc:
-  - delete item
-  - check all to complete
-  - routing

 Future:
   - $browser attr
   - $url attr
+  - IE ms-filter
+  - IE7 text width issue
+  - optimize by putting "right" and "bottom" at end (or atleast after left, top, width, and height) of recalculate attr list
   - < img > srcset
   - LAY.transparent() -> LAY.transparent ?
   - selective inheritance where part of lson is inherited